 Measuring the Success of Communications with Businesses: A guide for developing meaningful and data-driven metrics for success when working with businesses.

-Employer Engagement Cohort
+Employer Engagement Team Cohort Resources

 - Job Driven Toolkits by ExploreVR-This link includes Job Driven Toolkits broken out in four key areas: Employer Engagement, Employer Supports, Customized Training, and Labor Market Information.ExploreVR is a technical assistance resource to support VR agencies.

 - The Council of State Governments’ Stay-at-Work/Return-to-Work (SAW/RTW) Toolkit- SAW/RTW strategies help improve the ability of employees who acquire and/or at risk of developing work disabilities stay at work or return to work.Employers that invest in SAW/RTW strategies can increase their savings/profit by reducing its paid workers’ compensation benefits.To support American Job Centers, this toolkit provides an overview of this emerging practice on improving accessibility to help increase retention of labor force participation of people with disabilities.

-- (New) Getting to Equal: The Disability Inclusion Advantage- New research from Accenture, in partnership with Disability:IN and the American Association of People with Disabilities (AAPD), highlights that companies that embrace best practices for employing and supporting more persons with disabilities in their workforce have outperformed their peers.
+- Getting to Equal: The Disability Inclusion Advantage- New research from Accenture, in partnership with Disability:IN and the American Association of People with Disabilities, highlights that companies that embrace best practices for employing and supporting more persons with disabilities in their workforce have outperformed their peers.
 This 17-page report includes a business case to build an inclusive workplace through implementing four key action steps: Employ, Enable, Engage, and Empower.